Prohibitory traffic sign: Speed limits

 Used to indicate a maximum permissible speed.
-Speed limits are posted in kilometres per hour in most countries, however the United Kingdom and United States continue to use miles per hour.
+Speed limits are posted in kilometres per hour in most countries; however, the United Kingdom and United States use miles per hour.
 Motorists are expected to be aware of this, as the majority of speed limit signs display only a number and no specific units, although some countries' signs do display the unit as well.
 In Canada, the first sign in a sequence will display km/h and subsequent signs often will omit the unit.

 Speed limit signs

 End of speed limit

 Used to denote that a previously posted speed limit is no longer in effect.
 Statutory state, local, or national speed limits usually govern speed after this point, unless another limit is signposted.

 Weight limits

-Used denote maximum weight for bridges.
+Used to denote maximum weight for bridges.

 Width limits

 Used to denote maximum width on narrow roadways.

 Height limits

 Used to denote height limit on bridges and underpasses.